Introduced in Underworld

 - Token Good Teammate: To the vampires in the prequel, being the only one who sympathises with the Lycans, views them as people and tries to help them.

 - White Shirt of Death: When she's executed she's wearing a white shift.

 Kraven of Leicester

 Viktor's Dragon, Kraven is in charge of the old coven during Viktor's slumber.
 A Smug Snake and a Manipulative Bastard, Kraven helped fake Lucian's death to become a hero among the vampires, and to keep Lucian's plan under wraps.
 Their ultimate agreement is to eliminate the vampire elders, so Kraven can rule the vampires and Lucian can create the hybrid.
-Kraven has a thing for Selene, despite being in a relationship with Erika.
+Kraven has a thing for Selene, despite being perfectly willing to engage in casual sex with Erika.

 - Blatant Lies: Everything that comes out of his mouth is a lie.

 - Chronic Backstabbing Disorder: He does this to everyone (Viktor, Lucian, Erika).

 - Dirty Coward: He shoots Lucian as his back is turned and pathetically grovels when Marcus, whom he intended to kill, has him cornered.

 - The Dragon: To Viktor.
 Subverted, as he's planning on betraying him.